 - Daycare workers or operators

 Every state and offense may have different restrictions, and if any concerns exist, individuals should immediately seek legal counsel or refer to and legal agreements.

 How to Deal With a Sex Offense on a Job Application

 Many states allow felony convictions to be expunged from a record.
 If this is available, it would certainly be helpful to clean up a criminal record.
 The report from court where the charges were filed can be helpful.
 Checking with county, state, and federal courts is recommended.

-When applying for a job, a question of a sex criminal conviction needs to be answered truthfully.
+When applying for a job, the question of a criminal sex conviction needs to be answered truthfully.
 Someone may be automatically disqualified if there is a lie that is discovered by a potential employer.

 Questions about criminal history may only ask for information regarding felonies.
-If the question does not ask for misdemeanor convictions, these do not have to be disclosed.
+If the question does not ask about misdemeanor convictions, they do not have to be disclosed.

 Specific information regarding a criminal record should be clearly stated to a potential employer: